-There are over 70 fossils to collect in Animal Crossing: New Horizons (73, by our count - we're missing just one and we've got 72 in our catalog - more on that later).
-Not only can you donate them to Blathers at the museum, but once accessed they are also good source of Bells.
+There are over 70 fossils to collect in Animal Crossing: New Horizons (73, by our count).
+Not only can you donate them to Blathers at the museum, but once they've been assessed they are also good source of Bells.

 Therefore, it's definitely worth your time digging them up.
 In this Animal Crossing: New Horizons fossil guide you'll find everything you need to know about dino bones and fossils, from the basics of digging them up to a complete list of fossils available in the game.